Port Vendres, Languedoc-Roussillon: tourism & sightseeing

-Port Vendres is a natural port on the Mediterranean coast in Languedoc-Roussillon, a little south of Collioure, just north of the border with Spain - the coast here is known as the Cote Vermeille.
+Port Vendres is a natural port on the Mediterranean coast in Languedoc-Roussillon, a little south of Collioure and just north of the border with Spain.
+The coast here is known as the Cote Vermeille.

 Exploring Port Vendres

-In the 17th century Louis XIV asked Vauban (an important defensive architect of the 17th century) to turn Port Vendes into a military base with appropriate defenses.
-Vauban built the Fanal Redoubt, the Bear Redoubt and the Presqu'ile Redoubt though the latter was destroyed apart from its clock tower to allow the port to be enlarged in the 1930s.
+In the 17th century Louis XIV asked Vauban (an important milirtary architect of the 17th century) to turn Port Vendes into a military base with appropriate defenses.
+Vauban built the Fanal Redoubt, the Bear Redoubt and the Presqu'ile Redoubt, although the latter was destroyed apart from its clock tower to allow the port to be enlarged in the 1930s.
 (A redoubt is a fortified building).

 In the 19th century further fortifications were added to the town and if you follow the 'Route des Cretes' you can see these.
 Another important stage in the town's history was the time spent here in 1925 and 1926 by Rennie Mackintosh.
 His time in Port Vendres is said to be the happiest of his life and he painted several watercolours here.
 He asked for his ashes to be scattered in the Bay.

 Ask at the Port-Vendres tourist office for their map and this will give you a route to see the main monuments of the town.